shubmSingh/shubmSingh/README.md

  <br>
  -> <i>I'm Currently Learning Machine learning
  <br>
- -> I've a passion for learning and sharing my Knowledge with other as publicly as Possible .If you find value in something i have created ,please feel free to give me a shout on     [Email !](Shubhammcmt@gmail.com)
+ -> I've a passion for learning and sharing my Knowledge with other as publicly as Possible .If you find value in something i have created ,
+     please feel free to give me a shout on [Email !](Shubhammcmt@gmail.com)
 <!--
 **shubmSingh/shubmSingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.